 - Each member in a co-op has an equal vote, no matter how much a member has invested in the co-op

 - As co-op members, individuals are entitled to elect a co-op’s board of directors, and run to be on the board

 Because of its inherent roots in the community and highly democratic structure, the co-op model is often used to deliver social services, sometimes as non-profit organizations.
 Such co-ops may also choose to register as charities.

-These videos, created by Co-ops UK and Desjardins, explain what makes co-ops different from traditional businesses.
+The video below created by Co-operatives UK explains what a co-operative is and what makes co-ops different from traditional businesses.

 There are hundreds of co-ops in BC.
 Learn more about the co-op advantage.